ElderBass/Code-Quiz/README.md

 The highscores.html page simply displays the top scores stored in the local storage.
 It also has a button for restarting the quiz and another button for resetting the highscores from local storage.

 The Assets folder contains a folder for the style.css file and a separate folder housing the logic.js file.
-This is the extent of the files in the repository.
+Also within the Assets folder is a folder labeled 'Screenshots' which houses screenshots of the quiz at critical points (e.g. Title Screen, Game Over Screen, etc.).
+These screenshots are also posted below.

 # Links and Pictures